To Be Announced: Arrow updates

 \section{Arrow updates}

 In public announcement logic an updated model has a restricted domain, and this is not different in action model logic, where the update is a domain-restricted modal product.
-Instead of domain restrictions we can also consider updated models with restricted accessibility relations.
-Relational restrictions are the basis for various dynamic epistemic logics \cite{gerbrandyetal:1997,wenetal:2011} where we focus on {\em arrow update logic} AUL \cite{kooietal:2011} (see also \cite{Kuijer15,kuijer:2015}) and {\em arrow update model logic} AUML \cite{kooirenne}, for both of which versions with quantification over information change have been proposed \cite{hvdetal.aij:2017,hvdetal.undecidable:2017,hvdetal.aus:2020}.
+Instead of domain restrictions we can also consider updating models by restricting accessibility relations.
+Already in the 1990s, relational restrictions have been the basis for dynamic epistemic logics \cite{gerbrandyetal:1997}.
+We focus on the more recent {\em arrow update logic} AUL \cite{kooietal:2011} (see also \cite{Kuijer15,kuijer:2015}) and {\em arrow update model logic} AUML \cite{kooirenne}, for both of which versions with quantification over information change have been proposed \cite{hvdetal.aij:2017,hvdetal.undecidable:2017,hvdetal.aus:2020}.

+Such relation-changing logics are more focussed on belief and belief change than on knowledge and knowledge change (you believe what holds in all accessible states, which may exclude the actual state).
+But we will see that arrow update logics also model knowledge change.
+Arrow updates may then be more succinct than action models with the same update effect \cite{kooietal:2011}.

-Note that for domain as well as relational restrictions we principally have those in mind that are with respect to modally definable subsets, i.e., denotations of formulas in $\lang(\Box)$.
-For other restrictions, see Section \ref{sec.sabotage}.
+For domain as well as relational restrictions we principally have those in mind that are with respect to modally definable subsets, i.e., denotations of formulas in $\lang(\Dia)$.
+Other restrictions are addressed in Section \ref{sec.sabotage}.